olliw42/mLRS-docu/docs/CRSF.md

 - SERIALx_OPTIONS = 0
 - SERIALx_PROTOCOL = 2 (important, do not use MAVLink v1!)

-Configuration of MAVLink Stream Rates:
+Configuration of MAVLink stream rates:

 - SRx_EXT_STATS = 1 (or 2 if you use 31 Hz or 50 Hz mode)
 - SRx_EXTRA1 = 4